orbitalquark/textadept/doc/manual.md

 ## Curses Compatibility

 Textadept 5.5 beta introduced a curses version that is capable of running in a terminal emulator.
-However, it lacks some GUI features due to the terminal's
+However, it requires a font with good glyph support (like DejaVu Sans Mono or Liberation Mono), and lacks some GUI features due to the terminal's constraints:
-constraints:

 * No alpha values or transparency.
 * No images in autocompletion lists.
 Instead, autocompletion lists show the